bright/new-www/content/blog/implementing-payments-key-questions-for-startup-founders-and-ctos.md

 ### Disadvantages of large payment providers:

 * Possible slow response time from support (if you're small, you’re not a key client).
 * Less attractive price models (the smallest volume, the bigger price).

+### Advantages of smaller payment providers:

+* Chance for lower prices.
+* A possible better response time from support (they often try to offer better customer support to stand out from bigger providers).
+* Flexibility and startup culture (it might be a plus for small companies).

+### Disadvantages of smaller payment providers:

+* Less stability: their product is often in the early stages of development and updates might affect your payments.

+* Less amount of resources and docs for software engineers.